Britain's House Of Lords Approves Bill Blocking No-Deal Brexit

 On Tuesday, a defection from Johnson's Conservative Party stripped him of his single-seat governing majority — in a dramatic scene that played out as Johnson addressed the chamber.
 On the same day, 21 members of Johnson's party joined with the opposition to strip from him control of the chamber's agenda.

 Finally, on Friday, Johnson was given at least one bit of positive news: London's High Court rejected a legal challenge that seeks to block the prime minister from suspending Parliament for weeks.
-Johnson's prorogation plan gained the consent of of Queen Elizabeth II last week.
+Johnson's prorogation plan gained the consent of Queen Elizabeth II last week.

 The High Court says prominent businesswoman Gina Miller, who brought the case could appeal.
 The BBC reports: